b3nsn0w/koa-easy-ws/README.md

 This gives you access to the [**ws**][ws] server object, allowing to pass down custom listeners, connection validators, etc.

 In case `ctx.ws` conflicts with something else in your code, koa-easy-ws doesn't mind changing the property name, just pass it as a property.
-This also lets you use mulltiple websocket middlewares if you ever find a reason to do so:
+This also lets you use multiple websocket middlewares if you ever find a reason to do so:

 ```javascript
 const Koa = require('koa')